 Another cause of carpal tunnel injury is the amount of force needed to strike the keys of a generic keyboard.
 Unlike other products on the market that use membrane switches for each key, the Data Hand uses patented magnetic switches, switches that require 80% less force than needed on a regular keyboard.
-On each module there are five sets of key switches.
+On each module, there are five sets of key switches.
 Four finger modules and one thumb module.
 Each finger module has five keys: down, north, south, east, and west.
 The finger movement required to activate these keys is as little as 1/2 inch from the home position.
 The key activation movements are gentle and quick.
 Each key has a different feel and movement direction.
 The thumb module also has five keys on each hand.
-These keys are used for return, shift, backspace, control and alt keys, and for the numbers mode.
+These keys are used for return, shift, backspace, control, and alt keys, and for the mode of the numbers.
 The template just above the fingers displays the key layout for your visual reference.

 Another major cause of repetitive strain injury is poor hand positioning.
 Other ergonomic computer keyboards change the physical layout in order to address hand position but that only begins to ease the effects of repetitive stress injuries.
-In fact most ergonomic keyboards incorporate only small, cosmetic changes.
+In fact, most ergonomic keyboards incorporate only small, cosmetic changes.
 The DataHand incorporates and exceeds all the advances of the competitor’s products.
 You can adjust the angle of the Data Hand to accommodate your body type and comfort zone.
-The two sizes of palm rests included ensure that your wrist and forearm are supported in the neutral position.
-You can use the DataHand on your lap by using the LapLander, on a keyboard tray or desktop, or by mounting it on the arms of a computer chair.
-On the traditional ergonomic keyboard hand position is improved, but the hands must still be held over the keys and there is still a reach required to strike the keys that are not in the home row.
+The two sides of the palm rest included ensuring that your wrist and forearm are supported in the neutral position.
+You can use the DataHand on your lap by using the Laplander, on a keyboard tray or desktop, or by mounting it on the arms of a computer chair.
+On the traditional ergonomic keyboard, the hand position is improved, but the hands must still be held over the keys and there is still a reach required to strike the keys that are not in the home row.
 The Data Hand eliminates poor hand positioning because it is completely adjustable and it brings all keyboard operations to the fingertips.
 With this device only the fingers do the work, no hand, arm, or wrist movement is involved.
 Every function of the device is available from the same hand resting position.

 Another contributing factor to RSI is the force required to type or pound the keys on a generic keyboard.
 In comparison, the amount of force required to activate the keys on a DataHand is 80% less than required on a traditional device.
 This is because of the Data Hand’s patented magnetic switches.
 Only a light touch is needed to activate each switch, letting users work gently and quickly.